NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Tabletop war-gaming is a popular hobby that is quickly gaining popularity, however, with a high barrier to entry, it remains niche and inaccessible to many.
 The rules to tabletop war-games can be complex and difficult to learn.
 This can be daunting for new players, putting them off the hobby as well as causing disagreement between seasoned players over rules interpretations.

 Some of the most popular war-gaming systems are produced by _Games Workshop_ @gw-size.
 One of their more popular systems, _Warhammer 40k_, has a core rule-book of 60 pages @40k-rules and the simplified version of another game system, _Kill Team_, is a rather dense three page spread @kt-lite-rules.
 This complexity can be off putting to new players.
 Many tabletop / boardgames suffer from a players first few games taking significantly longer than is advertised due to needing to constantly check the rules.

-As well as this, new players are likely to take longer to make decisions as they are not familiar was the game's mechanics of what is and what isn't a bad move.
+As well as this, new players are likely to take longer to make decisions as they are not familiar with the game's mechanics of what constitutes a "good" move (sometimes referred to as "analysis paralysis").
 This can be exacerbated by the game's reliance on dice rolls to determine the outcome of actions.
-Meaning that semmingly "optimal" moves do not always result in favourable outcomes, causing an extended learning period for an already complex game.
+Meaning that seemingly "optimal" moves do not always result in favourable outcomes, causing an extended learning period for an already complex game.

 _Kill Team_ is a miniature war-game known as a "skirmish" game.
 This means the game is played on a smaller scale with only \~20 miniatures on the table at one time.
 The aim of the game is to compete over objectives on the board for points.
 Each player takes turns activating a miniature and performing actions with it.
 These a selection of actions are: moving to another location, shooting at an enemy, melee combat and capturing an objective.
 The game uses dice to determine the results of your models engaging in combat with each other with the required rolls being determined by the statistics of each "operative" (a miniature) involved and the terrain.

 #figure(
     image("images/gallowdark.jpg", width:80%),
-    caption:([An example of the _Kill Team_ tabletop game using the _Gallowdark_ terrain. @gallowdark-image])
+    caption:([An example of the _Kill Team_ tabletop game using the _Gallowdark_ terrain.
+The terrain we will focus on here are the flat walls and pillars. @gallowdark-image])
-)
+) <gallowdark-terrain>

 Video games help on-board new players by having the rules enforced by the game itself.
 This project aims to bring a similar methodology to tabletop war-gaming, specifically the _Kill Team Lite_ @kt-lite-rules  system using the _Gallowdark_ setting.
 The _Kill Team Lite_ rules are publicly available from _Games Workshop's_ website and is designed to be played on a smaller scale to other war games, making it a good candidate for a proof of concept.
 As well as this, the _Gallowdark_ @gallowdark setting streamlines the terrain used and removes verticality from the game, making implementation much simpler.